Aadhaar Seva Kendra Software

 Pricing

-• ₹269 per month for unlimited citizens, applications, document storage, and updates.
+• ₹3,000 for a 6-month plan, covering unlimited citizens, applications, document storage, and updates.

 No per-citizen charge.
 No per-document charge.
 No "contact sales for pricing" tier.
 Full breakdown on the pricing page.